-OLL will livestream Masses on the Sundays of Advent, the Immaculate Conception, Christmas Eve, and Christmas Day.
-Go to the OLL Facebook page at the following times to view the Masses live (you do not need a Facebook account).
-The recording will also be available afterward on the OLL YouTube channel.
+OLL is livestreaming the 11 a.m.
+Sunday Mass, as well as Mass on holy days.
+Go to the OLL Facebook page to view the Mass live (you do not need a Facebook account).
+The recording will also be available afterward on this page and on the OLL YouTube channel.

 Parish Office and Chapel